 "Human rights" is a working Library of Congress subject heading on TALLONS.
-A Keyword search on TALLONS using the terms "human" and "rights" returns 6942 results.
+A Keyword search on TALLONS using the phrase "human rights" returns over 12,000 results.
 These can be sorted by date to display the most recent titles first.

 Use these links to access Tarlton's other Foreign & International Law research guides.

 Hours: 7:30 am – 4:30 pm, Monday - Friday*

 The Foreign and International Law librarian is available for reference help and consultation.
 He cannot give substantive advice on legal questions or interpret legal materials.
 Reference help is available on a walk-in basis; however, those needing extensive help may need to set up an appointment.
 Limited telephone reference is available during normal business hours.

 *When the office is closed, the Reference Librarian on the main floor can help you during their regularly scheduled reference hours.